piexpiex/AstroCanvas/docs/Darks.rst

    size= 1000 X 1000

-Finally, you can save the master dark with by writing a name and clicking on the "Save master dark as" button.
+Finally, you can save the master dark writing a name and clicking on the **Save master dark as** button.